Raphiqui/dynamic-doc-sh/README.md

 # Dynamic Doc SH

-A dynamic documentation generator for shell scripts using inline tags, inspired by Swagger's approach to API documentation.
+A dynamic documentation generator to be invoked, using inline tags inspired by Swagger's approach to API documentation.

 ## Overview